fsprojects/fantomas/CONTRIBUTING.md

 # Getting started with Fantomas

-Fantomas has fairly straightforward setup.
+Fantomas has a fairly straightforward setup.

 > git clone https://github.com/yourfork/fantomas

-After cloning the repository you can restore the local .NET tools:
+After cloning the repository, you can restore the local .NET tools:

 > dotnet tool restore

-Next you can execute FAKE build targets.
+Next, you can execute FAKE build targets.

 > dotnet fake run build.fsx --list